-This will also help you immensely when composing your own tunes, since you’ll know about all your available options.
+This will also help you when composing your own tunes since you’ll know all of your available options.

-However, this is something that takes time and commitment to master, but that is the reason why it is one of the skills that separate the real pro players from the rest.
+However, this is something that takes time and commitment to master, but that is the reason why it is one of the skills that separates the real pro players from the rest.

 Fortunately, we guitarists are lucky that our instrument works very visually.
 It is possible to divide our fretboard into specific sections, each having a unique note pattern that is movable around the neck.